USEPA/SERTO/docs/userguide.rst

 User Guide
 ==========

-The Water Network Tool for Resilience (SERTO) is an EPANET compatible Python package designed to simulate and analyze resilience of water distribution networks.
+The Stormwater Emergency Response Tool & Optimizer (SERTO) is an EPA SWMM compatible Python package designed for optimizing infrastructure sizing and placement, operations, and emergency response applications in stormwater systems.

 .. toctree::
    :maxdepth: 1